JannikRosendahl/bachelor_thesis_models/README.md

 ### Documentation for important files referenced in thesis.

+Every notebook documents one experiment.
+Its artifacts (model, logs, plots) are stored in `./saves/$experiment_name`.
+The root directory contains the base versions of the experiments.
+Variants of the experiments are stored in subdirectories.

 | File  | Description |
 | --- | --- |
 | [baseline_rnn.ipynb](https://github.com/JannikRosendahl/bachelor_thesis_models/blob/master/baseline_rnn.ipynb) | Baseline model on which other models then try to improve |